Small lump sums

 • The individual is aged at least 55 or is entitled to take their benefits before age 55 because they either have a protected pension age or meet the ill-health condition, but there is no maximum age.

-• All or part of the individual's lifetime allowance must be available.
+• All or some of the individual's lump sum allowance or lump sum and death benefit allowance must be available.

 • Except for any pension the individual was entitled to on or before 5 April 2006, the payment must extinguish the individual's rights in the scheme.